-The Academic Standards and Regulations guidelines will not be applied to any student who has formally withdrawn for a certified medical reason.
+The Academic Standards and Regulations guidelines will not be applied in the withdrawing semester to any student who has formally withdrawn for a certified medical reason.
 However, students who are approved for a medical withdrawal are still liable for incurred charges and may be subject to reductions in financial aid based upon their last date of attendance.